-> We do not pad again at this point.
-We have arrived at another point where cloning is useful, but by now it scales to much lower numbers of iterations, possibly it will even be limited to one.
+We do not pad again at this point, because the hash buffer does not require the security of having no stored data left in the buffer.
+We have however arrived at another point where cloning of the hash value is useful, but by now it scales to much lower numbers of iterations, possibly it will even be limited to one.

 We now add the authorisation identity in canonical form, assuming that it is accessible to the current authenticated user, to the hash.
 We add the same key trailer as for Communication ACL lookup keys and finish the hash computation and use the result as a lookup key in the database.
 We enumerate the DoNAI Selectors that would match the authorisation identity, going from concrete to abstract, as defined for DoNAI Selectors, and let the most concrete match win.
 When no entry is found, we return an error, most likely to be interpreted as an authorisation error.